itwasmyidea/commitstudio/README.md

 ### Node.js Deprecation Warnings

-If you see DEP0040 punycode deprecation warnings when running CommitStudio, these are from dependencies and don't affect functionality.
-To suppress these warnings, you can:
+The punycode deprecation warning (`DEP0040`) that might appear in Node.js >=18.16.0 has been fixed in the package.
+If you still encounter any deprecation warnings, you can suppress them using one of these methods:

 ```bash
 # Use the npm start script (includes the --no-deprecation flag)